Jordan2139/Calm-AI-V3/README.md

     RanVehDensity = 1, -- How many Random Cars (10 - 1) | The lower the number the less cars
     ParkCarDensity = 1, -- How many parked cars (10 - 1) | The lower the number the less cars
     ScenePedDensity = 1, -- How many AI doing emotes (scenarios) (10 - 1) | The lower the number the less AI
-    }
+    DispatchDead = true, -- Do you want AI to dispatch?
+True = No | False = Yes }
     --------------------------
     -- ^^^ DO THAT HERE ^^^ --